 - CBD Salve or Balm: CBD salves or balms are popular methods of pain management.
 Whether users are suffering from diseases that cause chronic pain like arthritis or if they have short-term acute pain from weightlifting and general physical exertion, applying a CBD salve or balm directly to where you are experiencing pain can be very helpful.

 Why CBD Cream Works

 CBD can penetrate deeply into the skin to provide many health and beauty benefits.
 Some lotions even add additional ingredients to improve how the CBD is absorbed into the skin and amplify its benefits.
-In addition to the treatment of joint or arthritic pain, CBD promotes clear skin.
+In addition to the use of joint or arthritic pain, CBD is said to help with clear skin.
 It has been found to have a positive effect on human skin cells and sebaceous glands.
-This means that CBD is great at treating acne.
+This means that CBD is great at helping reduce acne.